We've moved. Please contact for details

 What are category 2 sunglasses?

-Category 2 lenses are the halfway point between a very dark spectacle lens and a light sunglasses lens.
-Their colouration is prominent and absorbs less than half of sunlight through the lens.
+Category 2 lenses are the halfway point between dark spectacle lenses and a light sunglasses lenses.
+Their colouration is more prominent and transmits around half of visible light.
 Category 2 lenses could be used as sunglasses on moderately bright or overcast days.

 What are category 3 sunglasses?

-Category 3 lenses absorb around two thirds of visible light which makes them suitable as everyday recreational sunglasses for activities such as sport, driving or a blue-sky day on the beach.
-Banton Frameworks sunglasses are category 3.
+Category 3 lenses transmit around one third of visible light which makes them suitable as everyday recreational sunglasses for activities such as sport, driving or a blue-sky day on the beach.

 What are category 4 sunglasses?

 These are the darkest sun lenses.
-Because they absorb so much visible light, they’re illegal to wear for driving.
+Because they transmit very little visible light, they’re illegal to wear for driving.
 Generally, these lenses are only suitable for extreme exposure scenarios such as high-altitude mountaineering.
 Not your everyday sunglasses lens.

 What are category 5 sunglasses?

 Category 5 lenses are considered the same as category 4 lenses if you start from 1 instead of 0.
-These lenses absorb up to 92% of visible light and are extremely dark to look through.
-They are designed for high exposure excursions, usually with side shields for the prevention of snow blindness for mountaineers.
+These lenses only transmit 3-8% of visible light and are extremely dark to look through.
+They are designed for high exposure excursions such as mountaineering.

 What does UV400 mean on sunglasses?